Mycobacterium bovis: United States

-Threatened by a sales cutoff ordered by urban public health officials, Vermont state government officials launched an innovative eradication campaign against bTB on farms, 1877 to 1936.
-They made use of the latest German research, and thereby kept the New York City and Boston markets.
+Threatened by a sales cutoff ordered by urban public health officials, Vermont state government officials launched an innovative eradication campaign against bTB on farms, from 1877 to 1936.
+They made use of the latest German research and thereby kept the New York City and Boston markets.
 Vermont was exceptional, for across the country many farmers strenuously resisted bovine tuberculosis eradication as an expensive violation of their libertarian right to farm.